Savory Mushroom & Herb Pork Roast Recipe

 - 2. Remove pork to a serving platter; keep warm.
 Skim fat from cooking juices; transfer to a large saucepan.
 Bring liquid to a boil.
 Combine cornstarch and water until smooth; gradually stir into the pan.
 Bring to a boil; cook and stir for 2 minutes or until thickened.

-Serve pork with gravy.
-Sprinkle servings with French-fried onions if desired.
+- 3. Serve pork with gravy.
+Sprinkle servings with French-friend onions if desired.
+Yield: 8 servings.

 5 ounces cooked pork with 1/2 cup gravy (calculated without French-fried onions): 335 calories, 19g fat (7g saturated fat), 103mg cholesterol, 533mg sodium, 9g carbohydrate (3g sugars, 2g fiber), 30g protein.